BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_I.md

 ### Why SQL?

-1. SQL was invented by Donald Chamberlin and Raymond Boyce at IBM in the early 1970s.
-2. Before SQL, each database system had its own unique language for managing data, making it difficult to work with multiple systems or migrate data between them.
+1. Before SQL, each database system had its own unique language for managing data, making it difficult to work with multiple systems or migrate data between them.
+2. For this reason two IBM engineries Donald Chamberlin and Raymond Boyce invented SQL in the early 1970s.
 3. SQL was invented to provide a standardized language for interacting with relational databases.
-4. Here is an example of merging two different data structure int one object by using vanilla js.
+4. Here is an example of merging two different data structure into one object by using vanilla js.

 ```js
 const userData = [